Report to the Diocese

 Since October of last year, 125 training sessions have been conducted.
 Another 80 sessions are scheduled through April.
 To date, about eight thousand people have completed the training.

 Criminal background checks on diocesan priests have been completed.
 Similar background checks will be conducted for other diocesan employees and volunteers.
 The diocese has signed an agreement with the district attorneys of the eight counties of Western New York regarding reporting cases of sexual abuse.
 And we announced last month that the diocese is in full compliance with the Charter for the Protection of Children and Young People and the Essential Norms for Dealing With Allegations of Sexual Abuse of Minors by Priests or Deacons.
-The audit report on the diocese is available online at http://usccb.org/ocyp/audit2003/buffalony.htm.
+Information from the United States Conference of Catholic Bishops on current audits is available at http://www.usccb.org/issues-and-action/child-and-youth-protection/audits.cfm.

 We remain vigilant in our commitment to protect our most precious assets, our children.